Building Strong Communities

 -

-18 years of age or older
+18 years of age or older.

 -

-High school diploma/GED/or equivalent
+High school diploma/GED/or equivalent.

 -

-Be able to pass a drug screen
+Be able to pass a drug screen.

 -

-Possess a valid driver’s license and reliable transportation
+Possess a valid driver’s license and reliable transportation.

 -

-Legally eligible to work in United States
+Legally eligible to work in the United States.

 -

-Not currently enrolled in a construction union or construction trade training program
+Not currently enrolled in a construction union or construction trade training program.

-Are any assessments/tests required for entry into this program: no
+Are any assessments/tests required for entry into this program: No

-Does this program provide an industry-recognized credential(s): yes.
+Does this program provide an industry-recognized credential(s): Yes.

 Participants may earn the following credentials: OSHA 10 Safety, up to four college credits from North Hennepin Community College, Construction Professional, Multi-Core Craft Curriculum (MC3) and MSHA certification.

-Are supportive services available to participants: yes
+Are supportive services available to participants: Yes

-Is career counseling provided to participants: yes
+Is career counseling provided to participants: Yes

 How to apply